nikodemuss/Rbky/README.md

 git clone https://github.com/nikodemussk/Rbky.git
 ```

-2. Edit file with your favorite text editor
+2. Edit the file with your favorite text editor

 ## List of Pages
 - Home